Top tips for cyclists

 Cycling the Trail between Avebury and Goring over two or three days is a popular and straight-forward idea for a weekend break.
 This stretch of Trail takes you through the scenic North Wessex Downs AONB, passing major prehistoric monuments such as Avebury World Heritage Site, Uffington chalk horse and Lowbury Hill.
 The Trail in this area is great for groups of cyclists because it is predominantly a wide track, making it possible for cyclists to ride abreast.
-Train stations at Goring, Swindon and Great Bedwyn are connected to the Trail by scenic National Cycle Network routes, making it possible to pedal from your doorstep and leave the car at home.
-At the Avebury end, NCN 45 and NCN 482 connect Swindon train station to Marlborough or, alternatively, there is NCN 403 from Great Bedwyn station to Marlborough via Savernake Forest.
-Goring station is just 5 minutes ride from the Trail.
-For places to stay overnight and places to eat, see our interactive map.
+Train stations at Goring, Swindon, Great Bedwyn and Chippenham are connected to the Trail by scenic National Cycle Network routes, making it possible to pedal from your doorstep and leave the car at home.
+At the Avebury end, NCN 45 and NCN 482 connect Swindon train station to Marlborough or, alternatively, there is NCN 403 from Great Bedwyn station or Chippenham train station to Marlborough and Avebury.
+At the other end of the Trail, Goring station is just 5 minutes ride from the Trail.
+For these NCN routes as well as places to stay overnight and places to eat, see the cycling routes shown on our interactive map.

 For those wanting to cycle the Trail end-to-end just as walkers do, The Ridgeway Partnership has launched a project to create a Ridgeway Riding Route through the Chilterns – see below for details.
 In the meantime, there is plenty scope for circular rides.
 There are numerous books, online blogs, leaflets and magazine articles describing great circular bike rides in the Chilterns.
 The Ridgeway Partnership is currently working on creating a set of good quality circular rides linked to the Trail and will be promoting these soon!
 Riding off-road is a great way to avoid traffic – some Chilterns A and B roads and even narrow country lanes can be busy and fast with traffic during weekday rush hour and weekends in good weather.

 On the whole, The Ridgeway requires some level of experience and fitness if it is to be an enjoyable ride.
-For those seeking a technical challenge, information about mountain bike centres near the Trail is provided below.
-At the other end of the spectrum, family groups and others seeking a more leisurely outing can find ‘introductory’ riding routes near the Trail detailed below.
+For those seeking a technical challenge, information about mountain bike centres near the Trail is provided below under the section ‘Looking for a challenge!’.
+At the other end of the spectrum, family groups and others seeking a more leisurely outing can find ‘introductory’ riding near the Trail and several examples are listed below under the section ‘Easy cycling’.

 Photo credit: Chris Juden, Flikr